PranavAl25/Self-Driving-Cars/README.md

 # Object Detection for Self-Driving Cars

 This repository contains code and resources for implementing object detection in the context of self-driving cars.
-The project explores various techniques, including the sliding window algorithm, CNN-based vehicle recognition, and transfer learning with pre-trained models.
+The project explores various techniques, including the sliding window algorithm, CNN-based vehicle recognition, transfer learning with pre-trained models, and the state of the art YOLO model.

 ## Usage